On feebly compact paratopological groups: Preliminaries

-A paratopological group $G$ is {\it precompact} if for each neighborhood $U$ of the unit of $G$ there exists a finite subset $F$ of $G$ such that $FU=G$ if and only if for each neighborhood $U$ of the unit of $G$ there exists a finite subset $F$ of $G$ such that $UF=G$.
-A sequence $\{U_n:n\in\omega\}$ of subsets of a space $X$ is {\it non-increasing} if $U_n\supset U_{n+1}$ for each $n\in\omega$.
-A (not necessarily $T_0$) paratopological group $G$ is {\it 2-pseudocompact} if $\bigcap \ol{U_n^{-1}}\not=\0$ for each non-increasing sequence $\{U_n:n\in\omega\}$ of nonempty open subsets of $G$.
-Clearly, each countably compact paratopological group is 2-pseudocompact.
-A paratopological group $G$ is {\it left $\omega$-precompact} if for each neighborhood $U$ of the unit of $G$ there exists a countable subset $F$ of $G$ such that $FU=G$.
+A semitopological group $G$ is {\it left} (resp. {\em right}) {\em precompact } if for each neighborhood $U$ of the identity of $G$, there exists a finite subset $F$ of $G$ such that $FU=G$ (resp. $UF=G$).
+Proposition 2.1 from~\cite{Rav2} implies that a paratopological group is left precompact iff it is right precompact.
+So we will call left precompact paratopological groups {\it precompact}.
+A semitopological group $G$ is {\it $2$-pseudocompact} if $\bigcap_{n\in\omega} \ol{U_n^{-1}}\not=\0$ for any decreasing sequence $\{U_n:n\in\omega\}$ of nonempty open subsets of $G$.
+It is easy to see that a semitopological group is $2$-pseudocompact if it is countably compact or countably o-compact.
+In Proposition~\ref{2PseP} we shall prove that each $2$-pseudocompact paratopological group is feebly compact.

-A paratopological group $G$ is {\em saturated} if for each nonempty open subset $U$ of $G$ there exists a nonempty open subset $V$ of $G$ such that $V^{-1}\subset U$.
+A semitopological group $G$ is {\it left $\omega$-precompact} if for each neighborhood $U$ of the identity of $G$ there exists a countable subset $F$ of $G$ such that $FU=G$.
+A semitopological group $G$ is {\em saturated} if for each nonempty open subset $U$ of $G$ there exists a nonempty open subset $V$ of $G$ such that $V^{-1}\subseteq U$.
+By~\cite[Proposition 3.1]{Rav2} each precompact paratopological group is saturated and by~\cite[Proposition 1.7]{Rav2} each saturated paratopological group is quasiregular.
+Recent investigations in papers ~\cite{Aza}, ~\cite{LinLin}, and \cite{LinLinSan} are using the following notions.
+A topologized group $G$ is called {\it pseudobounded} provided for each neighborhood $U$ of the identity of the group $G$ there exists a natural number $n$ such that $U^n=G$.
+A topologized group $G$ is called {\it $\omega$-pseudobounded} provided $G=\bigcup_{n\in\mathbb N} U^n$ for any neighborhood $U$ of the identity in $G$.
+Clearly, every pseudobounded topologized group is $\omega$-pseudobounded.
+However, the additive group $(\mathbb R, +)$ endowed with the standard topology is an $\omega$-pseudobounded topological group which is not pseudobounded.
+The Sorgenfrey line is not even $\omega$-pseudobounded.